The Real Cost of Selling a House in Florida (2026 Breakdown)

 Do I pay capital gains tax?

-Florida has no state capital gains tax.
-Federally, you can exclude up to $250K/$500K if the home was your primary residence for 2+ of the last 5 years.
+Florida has no state income tax.
+Federally, the home-sale exclusion may apply if the home was your primary residence for 2 of the last 5 years.

 Want to Know Exactly What You'll Net?